You Have to See It to Believe It!

 In the last three years 100% of our graduates have been accepted in their first choice for high school, with a 97% acceptance rate for all graduating classes.
 Overall 90% of Summit graduates enroll in high school honors or gifted classes.

-Summit graduates have earned distinction as a National Merit Finalist, and been named to the dean’s list at prestigious schools such as Duke University and Loyola Marymount.
+Five Summit graduates have earned distinction as a National Merit Semifinalist, with one named a National Merit Finalist.
+Graduates have made the dean’s list at prestigious schools such as Duke University and Loyola Marymount.
 Other colleges at which Summit graduates are enrolled include Georgetown, Stanford, The American College in Washington D.C. and more.

 From a parent: